Renting a car for 2 weeks to explore Belgium, what do you recommend as places to see?

 Also, Belgium is THE country of chocolate.
 Our most famous chocolate maker is Pierre Marcolini.
 You can see his web site at the following link:

-Go to the Sablon shop location, the most prestigious one where you will taste these great chocolate creations. about 10 years ago
+Go to the Sablon shop location, the most prestigious one where you will taste these great chocolate creations. over 10 years ago

 Surely, Brussels besides the square ther are some nice museums.
 Brugge and Gent are well worth a visit.
 Also the city centre of Liege is nice.
 Hasselt is a nice city for shopping and not as expensive as Brussels or Antwerp.